indusninja/bocce/README.md

 # bocce
-XNA refresh project with ambitions at being a game engine
+MonoGame project with ambitions at being a game engine